aws-samples/aws-cdk-examples/csharp/capitalize-string/README.md

 6. In the CDK project, create an instance of `Function` class from the Lambda module.

-    Specify the `Runtime` to be one of the `DOT_NET` runtimes available and set the correct handler value based on the name of your lambda function project, namespaces and class name.
+    Specify the `Runtime` to be one of the `DOTNET_CORE` runtimes available and set the correct handler value based on the name of your lambda function project, namespaces and class name.

     Specify an `Asset` against the `Code` property, pointing to the location of the Lambda project